Investing in Rae: Democratizing Wellness

 Consumers have responded!
 We are very motivated and humbled by the reaction to our products and the authenticity of our brand.
 As the journey on Rae began, we knew that there was a need for products that were simple, well-designed, and fit her lifestyle.
 And we are so glad that our consumer loves the offering, and that we are helping support her wellness journey.
 We are also excited and encouraged by the advocacy we have seen so early on.

 One of the unique things about Rae is our partnership with Target and how that launched the brand.
-Now you are focusing on growing the brand online.
-Tell us about that journey and its impacts on other parts of the organization.
+Now you're growing the brand online.
+Tell us about that journey.

 But as simple as that sounds, it’s complicated.
 It takes alignment, focus, and a clear roadmap on capabilities for the future.
 It is a constant balance of data and instincts.
 And it requires investment in tech to ensure you can leverage data to show up for the consumer across channels.
 It’s being able to see into the future of what the community wants and expects, but doing the work now.

 Angie, you led key divisions at Target for 13 years before co-founding your own company.
 What are the worst and best parts of being a founder after being a leader in an established and dominant retailer?